-Discount rates: the Company used the zero coupon discount rates published by Government Debt Management Agency as per 31 December 2018.
+Discount rates: the Company used the zero coupon discount rates published by Government Debt Management Agency as per 31 December 2019.
 The opening balance of the new scheme, i.e. the closing liability recognized in the defined benefit scheme will be paid out in the following years, therefore mainly short term discount rates have been used.
 Longer term discount rates have only been used in relation to the occupational accidents balance and the jubilee benefits for the military service personnel commanded to the Company (Other long term employee benefits).

-Short term discount rates used for scheme liabilities in 2018 are 0.33% regarding balances due within 1 year, in 2017 rates were around 0%, so balances within 1 year were not discounted.
+Short term discount rates used for scheme liabilities in 2019 are near 0% regarding balances due within 1 year, so balances are not discounted, in 2018 balances within 1 year were discounted by 0.33%.

 Among all the actuarial assumptions the change in discount rates has the most significant impact on the net present value of the liability balance.
-From 2016 to 2017 the year end value of the obligations increased by HUF 46,542 thousand, since between 2017 and 2018 the year-end balance decreased by HUF 8,814 thousand.
+From 2017 to 2018 the year end value of the obligations decreased by HUF 8,814 thousand, since between 2018 and 2019 the year-end balance increased by HUF 94,217 thousand.